The Seven Great Detectives / 7人の名探偵

 The cast is small, but the story is more about the how and why than the who.
 Still, I think the plot would have been more impressive if drawn out into a larger story with legitimate clues and investigation, rather than needing to pull teeth to get the facts and then jumping to the answer.

 The penultimate story is Shougo Utano’s “The Dream of the Prodigy.”
 When war breaks out, the surviving students of a school for geniuses evacuate into an impenetrable bunker under the school.
-Each student is an expect in a certain field: for instance, one is a polyglot, and another is a botanist.
+Each student is an expert in a certain field: for instance, one is a polyglot, and another is a botanist.
 And then a corpse turns up….

 Yeah, it’s basically Danganronpa.